We hope we have answered all your frequently asked questions in the list below.

-How do I report any damage to the track?
+How do I report an incident or damage to the trail?

 Thank you for being our eyes and ears, our tracks are all our responsibility.
 If you see something that is not right, let your shuttle driver or accommodation know - or let us know via this online form and we'll get straight onto it.

 If there is imminent danger or in an emergency then contact 111.